coleygroup/molpal/notebooks/README.md

 See the following sections for specific details on each experiment

 #### DOCKSTRING
 download the full dataset TSV file from [here](https://figshare.com/s/95f2fed733dec170b998?file=30562257).
 You can either use as-is, using `\t` as your delimiter for a `LookupObjective` or convert it to a CSV and remove the inchikey column.
-Using this file with a `LookupObjective` entails creating an objective config file the `--score-col` value set corresponding to the column of your selected target.
+Using this file with a `LookupObjective` entails creating an objective config file with the `--score-col` value set corresponding to the column of your selected target.
+Yes, this means that to run MolPAL across all 58 DOCKSTRING targets, you will need to write 58 separate objective config files.
 This same file was used as the `--library`.
 Each experiment was repeated 5 times

 The output directories should be organized in the following hierarchy:
 ```